rohanraja/xtrace-core/logs/Readme.md

 All the logs from E2E automation scripts reside here.
+Move old irrelevant logs to archive.